-An estimated 26 million Americans have a hearing loss caused by noise, according to the National Institute on Deafness and Other Communication Disorders.
-Noise-induced hearing loss affects people of all ages, from children and teens to young adults and senior citizens.
+Noise-induced hearing loss can happen to people at any age.
+According to the National Institute on Deafness and Other Communication Disorders, as many as 40 million adults and approximately 17 percent of all teens may have hearing loss in one or both ears due to exposure to loud noise.
 The following information, brought to you by the Miracle-Ear Foundation, is intended to help you better understand noise-induced hearing loss and how you can prevent it from happening to you or someone you love.

 What is noise-induced hearing loss?

 The inner ear contains microscopic hair cells that respond to mechanical sound vibrations received by the ear and then send electrical signals to the auditory nerve.
 Excessive noise can damage these hair cells, and if enough hair cells are damaged, hearing loss results.
 Unfortunately, hearing loss caused by noise is usually permanent.

 Which types of noise cause noise-induced hearing loss?